Kafka - File Streaming

 // Use Apache Kafka as message broker

-// Delegate the inbound/outbound endpoints configuration to a separate
+// Delegate the broker clients configuration to a separate class

 // Add API controllers and SwaggerGen